What is the latest on the high-stakes negotiations over a cease-fire in Gaza?

 The negotiations gained new urgency when Iran and Lebanon’s Hezbollah vowed to avenge the targeted killing of two top militants, attributed to Israel, raising fears of a far wider and more devastating war.

-U.S. and Israeli officials expressed cautious optimism after two days of talks in Qatar last week, in which the mediators put forth a bridging proposal.
-But Hamas has been less upbeat, saying the latest proposal departs from previous iterations that it had largely accepted.
+U.S. officials expressed cautious optimism after two days of talks in Qatar last week, in which the mediators put forth a bridging proposal.
+But Hamas said it had serious problems with it, saying it departs from previous iterations that it had largely accepted.
+Israel also expressed concerns, saying there were compromises it was unwilling to make.

 U.S. Secretary of State Antony Blinken is back in the region and set to meet with Israeli Prime Minister Benjamin Netanyahu on Monday.
 Israel sent a delegation to Cairo on Sunday, and the mediators are expected to hold another round of high-level talks with Israel in Egypt later this week.